jernesten/ogui/README.md

 ```
 git clone https://github.com/jernesten/ogui-installer
 ```
-- extract if needed (if you've download a zip)
+- extract if needed
-- go to the directory
+- go to the extracted folder
-- execute script ('chmod +x ogui-installer' may be needed)
+- execute script
 ```
+chmod +x ogui-installer
 sh ogui-installer
 ```
 - choose your option in the menu